-Eastern New Mexico University has established its editorial style based on The Associated Press Stylebook and Libel Manual and The MLA Style Manual and in consultation with English faculty.
-Editors also consult Webster’s New World College Dictionary, reference dictionary for the Associated Press.
+Eastern New Mexico University has established its editorial style based on The Associated Press Stylebook and Libel Manual, The MLA Style Manual and in consultation with English faculty.
+Editors also consult Webster's New World College Dictionary, reference dictionary for the Associated Press.
 While these resources provide a basis for stylistic decisions, variations from these established policies occasionally occur.

 Table of Contents